 In a prepared statement, CEO Daniel Huang adds, “We’ve accomplished much on the strength of our products and integrity of the brand, and now we feel it’s the right time to boldly introduce our solutions to the largest audience possible.”

 More specifically, a rep notes it’s all about expanding not only brand, but also category awareness.

 “It’s a very unique situation.
 We’re the category leader and a brand that many people use, yet only 1 out of every 10 people in focus groups recognized our name.
 The mobile-charging category has surprisingly low awareness in general (10 percent),” the rep writes in an email.
-“Our goal in 2015 is to not only continue to grow the Mophie brand, but generate awareness for the entire category.
+“Our goal is to not only continue to grow the Mophie brand, but generate awareness for the entire category.
 National advertising was the next logical step for us to create stronger category awareness while also increasing name recognition.
 And in terms of reach, you don’t get much bigger or broader than the Super Bowl.”

 The brand released the spot, All-Powerless, on January 29.
 It features “arguably one of the most powerful and recognizable figures in the world” as well as “the likes of two donkeys, a walking dog, a rooster, hyenas, various types of flightless birds, and a goat” to “impactfully express the idea that your world comes apart when your mobile phone runs out of battery,” the rep says.

 The Skittles brand, too, will be airing its first-ever Super Bowl ad and, in a press release, said it will be “celebrating its first official inclusion in The Big Game in a variety of unexpected ways in the weeks leading up to the Feb.
 1 kickoff.”

 That includes “activating the partnership for the first time following a tremendously successful relationship with [running back] Marshawn Lynch and the Seattle Seahawks.”